 Salonathon curates summer residencies for genre-defying performers through the University of Chicago’s Chicago Performance Lab.
 In partnership with CPL and thanks to its generosity, Salonathon is able to offer resources and development of new work to selected artists.
 Each summer culminates in a showcase of residents’ projects.

-2017 Residents AJ WARE, IVAN RESENDIZ, and MAGGIE KUBLEY + MATTHEW SHERBACH will be sharing their hugely exciting works-in-progress in a showcase at the Reva and David Logan Center for the Performing Arts in September 2017.
+2018 Residents CAROLINE RAU, ISHI METKAR, and MICHELLE J. RODRIGUEZ will be sharing their hugely exciting works-in-progress in a showcase at the Reva and David Logan Center for the Performing Arts in September 2018.

 Showcase Dates & Times: